-This is the major market of operation for the Group, with 79% of the Group's portfolio located there.
-The Polish economy has been one of the most resilient economies in Europe with GDP growth of 1.6% in 2013 (2.0% in 2012).
+This is the major market of operation for the Group, with 85% (by value) of the Group's portfolio located there.
+The Polish economy has shown a GDP growth of 3.3% in 2014 (1.6% in 2013).
 There had been significant increases in property prices in previous years.
 These were reversed in 2009, which showed significant drop in assets values.
 Starting at 2010 a trend of stabilisation at the lower levels of valuations was noted on the market.